dimension-zero/Dimension.Data.Extensions.DataFrame/README.md

-= DataFrame.Extensions =
+# DataFrame.Extensions

-[DEPRECATED] Now merged into Dimension.Data
-A set of extensions to the DataFrame in Microsoft.Data.Analaysis.
+A set of extensions to the DataFrame in Microsoft.Data.Analaysis to make it a little more user-friendly.

-Issued under the MIT Licence by Harrow Ventures Limited.
+Issued under the MIT Licence by Dimension Technologies.